Eligibility Requirements

 • Develop a sense of civic duty by giving back to the communities they belong to, including the RHSA, the university and the city of Lowell.

-• A support team made up of committed people who put your needs, your learning, and your well-being first, including access to an academic coach.
+• A support team made up of committed people who put your needs, your learning, and your well-being first, including the RHSA academic coach and your assigned Faculty Advocate and UKG Peer Leader.

 • Student-of-the-month recognition program.